shivam200412/Comment-Analyzer/README.md

 - Explore the Word Cloud:
 - A word cloud will be generated to visualize the most frequent words in the comments.

-**API Key Setup:**
+## **API Key Setup:**

-To fetch comments from YouTube, you need a YouTube Data API key.
+1. To fetch comments from YouTube, you need a YouTube Data API key.
 Here’s how to get one:
-Go to the Google Cloud Console.
+2. Go to the Google Cloud Console.
-Create a new project.
+3. Create a new project.
-Enable the YouTube Data API v3 for your project.
+4. Enable the YouTube Data API v3 for your project.
-Generate an API key under Credentials.
+5. Generate an API key under Credentials.
-Add the API key to the .env file as described in the Installation section.
+6. Add the API key to the .env file as described in the Installation section.

-**Contributing:**

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
-Fork the repository.
-Create a new branch (git checkout -b feature/YourFeatureName).
-Commit your changes (git commit -m 'Add some feature').
-Push to the branch (git push origin feature/YourFeatureName).
-Open a pull request.

-**License:**
+## **License:**

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-**Acknowledgments:**
+## **Acknowledgments:**

 YouTube Data API for providing access to YouTube comments.
 TextBlob for sentiment analysis.
 WordCloud for generating word clouds.
 Bootstrap for the frontend design.

 Enjoy analyzing YouTube comments! 🚀